MongoDB Data Source in ASP.NET Core App

 Specify Connection Parameters

-Handle the DashboardConfigurator.ConfigureDataConnection event to specify the connection parameters to a MongoDB instance.
-You can use one of the ways below to configure them.
+Handle the DashboardConfigurator.ConfigureDataConnection event to specify connection parameters.
+You can use a connection string or configure connection parameters manually.

 Use a Connection String